tbrowne5/A-generalizable-Cas9-sgRNA-prediction-model-using-machine-transfer-learning/README.md

 ## 3: Predict with the model

-***REMINDER: if you do not need to test this specific model please use [github.com/tbrowne5/crisprHAL](https://github.com/tbrowne5/crisprHAL) instead.
+***REMINDER: if you do not need to test the models specific to this paper (A generalizable Cas9/sgRNA...) please use [github.com/tbrowne5/crisprHAL](https://github.com/tbrowne5/crisprHAL) instead.
 This is a paper-specific repository and these models are outdated.***

 This will take the file of the predicted sgRNA sequences from above and assign a score.
 Higher scores are better!
 The output is a .csv file named OUTPUT_[inputfile] and contains the sgRNA and the score. ```Runtime: ~10 seconds [+2-4 seconds/10,000 sites]```